 Many therapeutic ways exist to counter this recurring problem: surgery, immunotherapy, chemotherapy, radiotherapy, cryotherapy ect.
 Nevertheless, because of its recurrence of almost 50%, this tumor remains a real problem for the veterinary surgeon.

-However, one treatment has proven to be efficient in this recurrence struggle: the electrochemotherapy, a therapy highlighted by the retrospective study of the Professor Tamzali from the Veterinary School of Toulouse (EVJ, 2011), and one of the Professor Tozon from the Veterinary School of Ljubljana (Veterinary Record, 2016).
+However, one treatment has proven to be efficient in this recurrence struggle against sarcoids, melanomas, fibrosarcomas and squamous cell carcinomas: the electrochemotherapy, a therapy highlighted by the retrospective study of the Professor Tamzali from the Veterinary School of Toulouse (EVJ, 2011), and one of the Professor Tozon from the Veterinary School of Ljubljana (Veterinary Record, 2016).
 Professor Tamzali treated 194 sarcoids: 15 occults, 80 verrucous, 30 nodular, 35 fibroblastic and 34 of mixt way on 48 equids with an efficacy rate of 99.5% per tumor on 4 years without recurrence.
 As for the Professor Tozon, she treated 70 sarcoids: 5 verrucous, 2 nodular, 25 fibroblastic and 9 mixt on 32 equids with an efficacy rate of 92.3%.

-This therapy, conducted under general anesthesia, is a combination of chemotherapy (injection of anti-cancerous products) with the application of short, intense electrical impulsions on the entire lesion.
-The electrical field increases the temporary permeability of the cells and multiplies by 70 the penetration rate and the accumulation of the cytotoxic drug (Cisplatine) inside the targeted cells.
+This therapy, conducted under general anesthesia, is a combination of chemotherapy (injection of anti-cancerous products) with the application of short, intense electrical pulses on the entire lesion.
+The electrical field increases the temporary permeability of the cells and increases 70 fold the penetration rate and the accumulation of the cytotoxic drug (Cisplatine) inside the targeted cells.
 According to the size and the infiltration of the tumor, one to four sessions are required with an interval of four weeks.
 No secondary effect has been observed.
 Muscular contractions without consequences can occur during the electrical impulsions.

 The other treatments are: